SuganyaSundar/MyRepository/README.md

   - Navigate to `http://localhost:8090`, to see the Selenoid UI sessions
   - Videos of the Sessions will be available in `c/selenoid/video`
 - On Test completion, Extent Report with status of all tests opens automatically in default browser.
-- In command prompt, run the below docker command to create a docker image for the framework with the name `myautomationdockerimage`
+- In command prompt, run the below docker command to create a docker image for the framework with the name `amazontestframeworkdockerimage`
-      `docker build -t myautomationdockerimage .`
+      `docker build -t amazontestframeworkdockerimage .`
 - Open Docker desktop application to see the Docker image created under Images section.